developer-friendly/blog/docs/posts/2024/0015-ory-oathkeeper.md

   very appealing to me.** :electric_plug:
-- [x] **Full Featured**: It comes with batteries included, providing experimental support for gRPC middleware (if you're into Golang), and also stable support for WebSockets. :battery:
+- [x] **Full Featured**: It comes with batteries included, providing experimental support for gRPC middleware (if you're into Golang), and also stable support for WebSockets[^websocket-support]. :battery:
 - [x] **Community**: Ory has a great community of developers and users.
 If you ever get stuck, you can always ask for help in the community Slack channel[^ory-slack]. :handshake:

-In short and more accurately put, Ory Oathkeeper is a Identity and Access Proxy (IAP for short)[^oathkeeper-intro].
+In short and more accurately put, Ory Oathkeeper is an Identity and Access Proxy (IAP for short)[^oathkeeper-intro].
 You will see later in this post how that comes into play.

 !!! note "Disclaimer"

-    This blog post is not sponsored by Ory.
+    This blog post is not sponsored by Ory(1).
 I'm just a happy user of their products and I want to share my experience with you.
+    { .annotate }

+    1. Though, I definitely wouldn't mind seeing some dollars.
+        :money_mouth_face:

 ## How Does Ory Oathkeeper Work?